‘Super Dragon Ball Heroes’ Season 2, Episode 2 Preview: Beerus Fights Earth’s Warriors, Fu’s Plan Hinted!

 — Toei Animation (@ToeiAnimation) March 2, 2020

 As mentioned in the preview, Super Dragon Ball Heroes Season 2 Episode 2 is also expected to feature Son Goku of the Time Patrol.
-Son Goku of the Time Patrol may have the same appearance as his main counterpart, but he is more responsible, matured, and chooses to finish as battle as fast as possible.
-Son Goku of the Time Patrol could appear in the next episode to explain the current situation and give details about the Bird of Destruction.
+Son Goku of the Time Patrol may have the same appearance as his main counterpart, but he is more responsible and mature, and he chooses to finish a battle as fast as possible.
+Son Goku could appear in the next episode to explain the current situation and give details about the Bird of Destruction.